 131 films from 43 countries: The film programme of DOK.fest München 2021 @home at a glance.

 You can now purchase tickets in advance.
 The programme booklet can be viewed here.

 WILD PLANTS (Germany, Switzerland 2016, Nicolas Humbert, DOK.international).
 The camera captures faces and hands that dig in the dirt.
 Crickets chirp, birds sing and grasses rustle in the wind.
 In vast landscapes and miniscule details, the urban gardening trend is revealed to be a synesthetic, spiritual and holistic experience.

-YES NO MAYBE (Schweiz 2015, Kaspar Kasics, DOK.international).
+YES NO MAYBE (Switzerland 2015, Kaspar Kasics, DOK.international).
 What is love?
 And how do you find it?
 Kaspar Kasics follows two couples, seeks out a sociological perspective and little by little discovers the most beautiful feeling in the world.